Portlandia grandiflora

-Portlandia grandiflora is a species of plant in the family Rubiaceae.
+Portlandia grandiflora, the jamaican bellflower, is a species of plant in the family Rubiaceae.
 Commonly known as the bell flower, this plant is considered native to Jamaica but is also native to Cuba (VanZile 2014).
-It is mainly found in limestone montane forests although some occur on karst areas near Jamaica’s coast.
+It is mainly found in limestone montane forests although some occur on karst areas near Jamaica's coast.
 It mostly grows on alkaline soils as can be observed by the habitats they are found in.
 In Jamaica, they flower most frequently in May, June, and August, and fruit during the months of January and December.

 Key Features

 The habit of this plant can be a small tree or a shrub up to 15 feet tall, and the flowers are hermaphroditic.
 These white trumpet shaped flowers can grow to about 6 inches long, and are followed by woody oval-shaped fruit 2–3 cm long with a dry appearance (Tucker 2010).
 The large leaves are dark green with a pinnate venation, and have an opposite arrangement on the plant stem.